HVDC cable systems (cables, joints and terminations)

 Additional Information About The HVDC Cable Systems Technical Committee

-Today, extruded insulation for DC cables does not imply necessarily XLPE, as a new thermoplastic extruded insulation has been developed.
-This new insulation, which is not crosslinked, appears to be capable of withstanding a higher temperature and a higher stress.
-As it is not cross-linked, manufacturing time is reduced, and the insulation is fully recyclable and therefore more environmentally friendly.
+Today, extruded insulation for DC cables does not imply necessarily XLPE, as a new PP-based thermoplastic extruded insulation has been developed, which appears to be capable of withstanding a higher temperature and a higher stress.
+As this new insulation is not cross-linked, manufacturing time is reduced, and the insulation is fully recyclable and therefore more environmentally friendly.

 It is in this context that in 2012 the then DEIS president, Simon Rowland, asked Giovanni Mazzanti to form the Technical Committee (TC) titled “HVDC cable systems (cables, joints, and termination).
 The first meeting of the TC was in Bologna, Italy, in July 2013, at the 2013 IEEE ICSD.
-Since then, the TC has been very active, with yearly meetings held at every IEEE CEIDP.
+Since then, the TC has been very active.

-The first goal of the TC was to convert a protocol originally proposed in for measuring space charge in HVDC cables during qualification tests into an IEEE recommended practice.
+The first goal of the TC was to convert a protocol originally proposed in for measuring space charge in HVDC cables during qualification tests into an IEEE Recommended Practice.
+After a position paper was prepared on the method, the TC developed IEEE Standard 1732-2017.

-After completing this first task, the TC activity is now mainly focused on accessories, in particular on Partial Discharge based test methods for joints.
-In this respect, the TC has recently developed the new IEEE Std.
+After completing this first task, the TC activity moved on to accessories, in particular on Partial Discharge based test methods for joints.
+In this respect, the TC has developed IEEE Std.
 2862-2020, issued in March 2021.

 Land (left, photo courtesy of Prysmian) and submarine (right, photo courtesy of Sumitomo Electric) HVDC extruded cables.